Yu-Tsern/DigitalCertificateLab/lab2/README.md

 openssl genrsa -des3 -out /etc/ssl/private/ca1.key 2048
 ```

 You will be asked to set a 4 to 1023 characters passphrass.
-Memorize it.
 It will be used when signing **ca2**'s CSR.

 ```
 Generating RSA private key, 2048 bit long modulus